Lucius Marcius Philippus (consul 91 BC): Legacy as an orator

 Cicero says that Philippus was decidedly inferior as an orator to his two great contemporaries Crassus and Antonius, but was without question next to them, but far next (sed longo intervallo tamen proxumus. itaque eum, [...], neque secundum tamen neque tertium dixerim: "I could not call him a second or a third").
 In speaking he possessed much freedom and wit; he was fertile in invention, and clear in the development of his ideas; and in altercation he was witty and sarcastic.

 Perhaps the most famous example of his wit came in 77 BC.
-Neither of the consuls Mam.
-Aemilus Lepidus Livianus nor D. Junius Brutus wanted to be sent to Spain to fight the rebellious general Q. Sertorius.
-Pompey on the other hand had just put down the revolt of M. Aemilius Lepidus and wanted another command immediately.
+Neither of the consuls Mamercus Aemilius Lepidus Livianus nor Decimus Junius Brutus wanted to be sent to Spain to fight the rebellious general Quintus Sertorius.
+Pompey on the other hand had just put down the revolt of Marcus Aemilius Lepidus and wanted another command immediately.
 Philippus spoke in the Senate in favour of Pompey, and famously quipped: